 CO2 Laser Procedures

-Anasazi Animal Clinic has been completing “Laser Only” declaw procedures since 2000 and we have found that our clients and our patients really benefit from it.
-Using the CO2 laser instead of a scalpel provides surgery with a significant decrease in post-operative pain and swelling.
+Anasazi Animal Clinic uses the CO2 laser instead of a scalpel to provide surgical patients with a significant decrease in post-operative pain and swelling.
 The laser surgical method provides the most humane, state-of-the-art technique for declawing cats in veterinary practice today.

 We can also use the laser when performing spays, neuters, mass removals, laser toe nail trims, and more.
 It helps minimize bleeding as well as speeds up the healing process so the patients seem to have less pain post-operatively and has seen to help reduce the risk of infection.